Not all that long ago, customer support was pretty cut and dried. If people had a problem or a question, they typically had two routes to choose from:

 However, you can’t neglect any self-serve customer service options you’ve created (like a knowledge base, help page, or other educational resources).
 Much like your live channels, those need to be integrated as part of an omnichannel approach.

 As you assess and take stock of your channels, make sure to include your self-serve ones too.
 Those need to be evaluated and updated just as frequently as your real-time support channels.
+Your target audience will thank you for it.

 An omnichannel customer experience: convenience, consistency, and cohesion

 Not that long ago, customers didn’t have many options for support interactions.
 But as more and more channels continued to crop up, most support teams were left to play whack-a-mole — adopting those new channels to keep pace with customer expectations.
+The result?
+More customer service issues across more channels.

 That’s the value of omnichannel customer support.
 It offers the undeniable convenience of numerous support channels — balanced with the cohesiveness and consistency that today’s customers not only appreciate, but expect.